1978–79 NHL season: Broadcasting

 Hockey Night in Canada on CBC Television televised Saturday night regular season games and Stanley Cup playoff games.

 In the U.S., this was the fourth and final season that NHL games aired in national broadcast syndication under the NHL Network package.
 On February 10, CBS decided to televise Game 2 of the 1979 Challenge Cup, but that was the network's only involvement in broadcasting the NHL this season.
-Similarly, ABC only agreed to air Game 7 of the 1979 Stanley Cup Finals had the series gone that far.
+Similarly, ABC only agreed to air Game 7 of the 1979 Stanley Cup Final had the series gone that far.
 The league then dissolved the NHL Network after the season, signing packages of regular season slates to the fledgling cable networks ESPN and UA-Columbia (later known as the USA Network).
 The Hughes Television Network, the NHL Network's distributor, also signed a new deal for regular season and postseason games.